RG9n/RG9n.github.io/write-ups/alfred.md

 hydra -s 8080 -l afred -P /usr/share/wordlists/rockyou.txt 10.10.27.251 http-form-post "/j_acegi_security_check:j_username=^USER^&j_password=^PASS^&Login=:Invalid username or password."
 ```

 Unfortunately, after a few minutes I'm going to be moving on from this.
 Let's go look at jenkins while this is running in the background and find out what the default administrative user is named.
-Maybe, we can get in with default credentials.
+Maybe we can get in with default credentials.

 After some research, it looks like the default administrator username for jenkins is "admin".
 Let's run hydra with the http_default_pass.txt in metasploit wordlists to try and get into this account.